 Juniata conducts a Summer Session program designed for a wide variety of students.
 The course offerings are a subset of those offered during the regular year and are similarly rigorous.
 During Summer Session, the normal class load is three to six semester hours per four-week term.

 It is the student's responsibility to be attentive to the course syllabus and successfully complete the course materials prior to the end date.
 Any concerns about course completion should be communicated to the instructor as soon as possible.

 COURSE LIMIT: Summer and Winter Term courses are taught at an accelerated pace.
-Students may register for no more than one course during Winter Term or two courses during each Summer Session.
-Students wishing to enroll in an additional course should contact the Registrar’s Office at email@example.com.
+Students may register for no more than one course during Winter Term 2021.
+Students wishing to enroll in an additional course should contact the Registrar's Office at email@example.com.

 COURSE DROP: Students may drop a course up to the published drop deadline and receive full reimbursement.
 Students must email the faculty instructor and the Registrar's Office at firstname.lastname@example.org to drop a course.
 Dropped courses do not appear on a student's transcript.